Manav250305/CodeWhisperer-Lite/README.md

-Perfect — let’s create a clean, informative README.md for your CodeWhisperer project.

-⸻

-✅ Sample README.md

 # 🧠 CodeWhisperer

 CodeWhisperer is a desktop app (built with Electron + React) that lets you **generate**, **improve**, and **test code** using natural language prompts via the OpenAI API.